-Participating in a DNA surname project?
+Taking a DNA test for genetic genealogy research?
 We’ll help you understand some of the scientific terms you'll come across.

 a collection of related haplotypes with a common ancestor.
 The haplogroup (also called a clade) is usually defined by a single nucleotide polymorphism (SNP) mutation that arose in an ancestor hundreds or thousands of years ago, and is found in all of the descendant haplotypes.